tylertran349/ai-chatbot/README.md

 # AI Chatbot Application

 This is an AI chatbot interface built with Angular.
-It allows users to interact with Google's powerful Gemini large language models in a persistent, multi-conversation format.
+This chatbot uses Google's Gemini large language models (LLMs) as the underlying model to generate responses to user inputs/questions.
+It saves your chat history, allowing you to go back to previous conversations.

 ![AI Chatbot Screenshot](./ai-chatbot-screenshot.png)

 ## Features

--   **Real-time AI chat:** Engage in conversations with the Gemini API.
--   **Markdown and LaTeX rendering:** AI responses are beautifully rendered, supporting code blocks, lists, mathematical formulas, and more.
+-   **Markdown and LaTeX rendering:** The chatbot can render code blocks, lists, mathematical formulas, and more.
 -   **Full conversation history:** All conversations are automatically saved to your browser's local storage for persistence.
 -   **Multi-conversation management:** Easily switch between different chats, each with an AI-generated title for quick reference.
--   **Model selection:** Choose from a list of available Gemini models to experiment with different AI capabilities.
+-   **Model selection:** You can choose from a list of different Gemini models.
--   **Secure API key management:** Your API key is stored securely in your browser and managed through an in-app modal.
+-   **Secure API key management:** Your API key is stored only in your browser's local storage and is never sent to any server other than the Google API.
 -   **Robust UI:** Includes clear loading states, error handling, and confirmation popups for a smooth and intuitive user experience.

 ## Tech Stack